CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 #### What are the basics of exception handling in Python?

+    In Python, exceptions can be handled using a try statement.
+The critical operation which can raise an exception is placed inside the try clause.
+    The code that handles the exceptions is written in the except clause.
+We can thus choose what operations to perform once we have caught the exception.

 #### In which case should we catch an exception?
 Why?

     If the Python program contains suspicious code that may throw the exception, we must place that code in the try block.